 The broad scope of the AFSL, and the uncertainty as to when and how it will be applied in Hong Kong, adds yet more complexity to an already challenging local compliance landscape.
 It’s hard for companies to assess how a wide-ranging law that isn’t fully defined in China yet will be implemented in Hong Kong, where local logistical and legal hurdles remain.
 There is also the risk of cases emerging where financial institutions are obliged to follow a sanction despite there also being a prohibition against complying with it in Hong Kong.

-International firms should act quickly to assess their risk exposure in Hong Kong – including through apply chains – and ensure they have comprehensive sanctions software in place that will update its China data quickly.
+International firms should act quickly to assess their risk exposure in Hong Kong – including through supply chains – and ensure they have comprehensive sanctions software in place that will update its China data quickly.

 The AFSL builds on other recent efforts by China’s Ministry of Commerce (MOFCOM) to combat US sanctions.
 This includes the Blocking Statute introduced in January 2021, which requires Chinese companies to inform MOFCOM when they are prohibited by foreign law from engaging in economic and trade-related activities.